Set along the Gulf of Trieste, Falisia is within easy reach of both Trieste and Venice, bordering Croatia and Slovenia.

 Ask our Luxury Collection Concierge for more details on how to explore the local area.
 Let us be your guide.

-You should not miss the capital of the region.
 During its centenary history, it has experienced the influence of Italian, Austrian and Slavic culture.
 Many people consider it a 'little Vienna'.
 Experience the elegance of the Austrian Empire with a splendid view on the Adriatic Sea.

 Stroll through the pedestrian zone in Cavana, taste a real coffee, admire and learn more about Piazza dell’Unità d’Italia, Europe’s largest square with an open side to the sea.